propensive/scalaworld/pages/schedule/debasishg.md

 In this talk we will take a radically different approach.
 We will start with a focus on the verbs first, think about domain behaviors and how we can model them using pure functions grouped together within extensible containers called modules.
-We will take an algebraic approach towards evolution of these modules
-- the algebra being composed of functions, types and laws.
+We will take an algebraic approach towards evolution of these modules, the algebra being composed of functions, types and laws.
 We will see how the domain algebra can be constructed as a composition of algebras from standard categorical structures like monoids, functors and monads.